rdf-pipeline/team-docs/PipelinePermissions.md

 # Setting Pipeline Permissions

+This document describe how the RDF pipeline Linux host should be configured to allow any user to run tests without file permission errors.

-# Add your user to www-data group
+1. Add your user to www-data group
+    ```
     usermod -a -G www-data <your user>
+    ```

-# set the guid permissions
+2. set the guid permissions for /var/www
+    ```
     cd /var
     sudo chmod -R 4775 www
+    ```

-# clean up for a fresh directory
+3. clean up for a fresh directory
+    ```
     rm -rf /var/www/*
+    ```

-# set the umask for apache
+4. set the umask for apache
+    ```
     sudo vi /etc/init.d/apache2
     Add this line:
     umask 002
     save it
     sudo service apache restart

-#set the default umask for users
-sudo vi /etc/login.defs
-search for UMASK
-change UMASK from 022 to 002
-save it

-Note: If you prefer, you could control the umask from your .profile or .bashrc file

-Logout and log back in so tht your umask changes take effect.
+    ```